agentlang-ai/agentlang-clj/README.md

 ### **Open | Enterprise-grade | Production-ready**

 The AgentLang language specification, its compiler and runtime are open source.
-The code you build in AgentLang can be run anywhere, thereby **avoiding the vendor lock-in** of other AI agent/programming platforms.
+The code you build in AgentLang can run anywhere - **avoiding the vendor lock-in** of other AI agent/programming platforms.

 [Website](https://agentlang-ai.github.io/agentlang/) - [Examples](#examples) - [Documentation](/docs/#readme)